oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 Figure: Authorization Request indicating `acr_values`

-Subsequent to the challenge in (#age-challenge), a client might direct the user agent to the following example authorization request URI where the `max_age` parameter indicates to the authorization server that the user authentication event needs to have occurred no more than five seconds prior.
+After the challenge in (#age-challenge), a client might direct the user agent to the following example authorization request URI where the `max_age` parameter indicates to the authorization server that the user authentication event needs to have occurred no more than five seconds prior.
 !---
 ~~~
 https://as.example.net/authorize?client_id=s6BhdRkqt3